 Multimedia and reproduction rights

 Our format will allow me to include images, sound and film clips, anything you think will help to exemplify your point.
 I ask, however, that you be responsible for acquiring reproduction rights where needed and that you provide me with the files.
-Since we are publishing BRANCH on the web as a free resource following creative-commons licensing protocols (see below), it should be relatively easy for you to gain reproduction rights for any image you may want to use.

 As for resolution, I would suggest 300KB but 150KB is just fine (that’s the resolution for Joseph Viscomi’s images) and 75KB would work as well since that is the resolution of a computer screen.
 JPEG is the easiest file format.
 If a copyright owner is concerned about download of the image from the BRANCH site, offering to present the image in a smaller version at a lower resolution should get around the issue.